medhinibr/Binance-Trade-Bot/Readme.md

 Before you begin, ensure you have the following installed on your system:
 - [Python 3.9+](https://www.python.org/downloads/)
 - [Git](https://git-scm.com/downloads/)
+- A Binance account with API keys generated.

 ## Installation Guide